eoinbreen/Random-Beer-App-Updated/README.md

 - Add a MySQL database to replace the in memory HSQL database.

-- Attempted to add image of each beer bottle to the front end, continuing to work on this.

 - Add more to the database as it is very small now.

 - Add to the API with more features, eg. getbeerbyname